 Keeping a pleasant expression is essential for the staff as it makes you look friendly and approachable.
 Moreover, it gives the impression that you are eager to interact with attendee and answer their questions.
 Even if the attendee simply glances around and leave, never show annoyance on your face.

 The same goes for when an attendee in the exhibition stand booth might be rude or just might do something that ticks you off, don’t lose the pleasant expression.
-If you do, this might reflect negatively on other attendees inside the trade booth.
+If you do, this might reflect negatively on other attendees inside the expo booth.

 If you need help planning and executing creative exhibition stands for your next expo, get in touch with us.